Does Medicare Cover Pneumonia Shots?

 - PPSV23

 The number at the end of each name refers to the number of different bacteria types the vaccine protects against.
-PPSV23 works differently than the other three vaccines and may be better suited for certain types of people including those in poor health.
-Your doctor or pharmacist will advise you on which shots are right for you.
+Your doctor or pharmacist will tell you which pneumonia shot you should take.

-Both Prevnar 20 and Pneumovax 23 are pneumonia vaccines approved by the Food and Drug Administration (FDA).
+The Food and Drug Administration (FDA) approved both Prevnar 20 and Pneumovax 23 as pneumonia vaccines.
 Prevnar 20 protects against slightly fewer bacterial strains compared to Pneumovax 23.

 Frequently asked questions